launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports event sampling; the SDK can limit the number of certain events based on payloads received from upstream services.

+#### Capability `"inline-context"`

+v4 of the event schema originally required a `contextKeys` property on all feature events.
+This event format was later broadened to accept either `contextKeys` or `contexts`.
+It is preferred that SDKs send over the `context` value.
+Opting into this capability will ensure the appropriate property is set.

 #### Capability `"migrations"`

 This means that the SDK supports technology migrations, a feature which allows customers to migrate between data sources using well-defined migration stages.